CIV wind properties of the SDSS-V X-ray selected quasars: strong optical-to-UV emission is key regardless of X-ray strength: C IV winds as a function of X-ray, UV and optical properties

 \section{C\,{\sevensize IV} winds as a function of X-ray, UV and optical properties}

 In this section we investigate the interplay between the optical, UV and X-ray emission and their effect on winds as traced by the {\CIV} emission line.
 Figure~\ref{fig:CIV_xray} displays the parameters derived from the \textit{eROSITA} spectra, namely $L_\text{2\,keV}$, and X-ray spectral slope, $\Gamma$, as functions of {\CIV} blueshift and {\CIVdist} (see Section~\ref{sec:intro}).
 We calculate {\CIVdist} for our X-ray selected sample using the public code \textsc{CIVdistance}\footnote{\url{https://doi.org/10.17918/CIVdistance}} \citep{CIVdist}.
 Further details can be found in \citet{rivera_characterizing_2020, rivera_exploring_2022, richards_probing_2021}.
 None of the X-ray parameters correlate strongly with either {\CIV} blueshift or {\CIVdist}.
 The green points in the figure are the median values in bins of {\CIV} metric.
-The lack of a correlation between {\CIV} blueshift and $\Gamma$ is in agreement with the results of \citet{zappacosta_wissh_2020} who studied the sample of $z\sim2-4$ WISE/SDSS-selected Hyper-luminous quasars (WISSH).
-In contrast, at $z>6$, \citet{tortosa_hyperion_2024} do observe a correlation in the HYPERION quasar sample.
-Both papers, however, find a correlation between X-ray luminosity and {\CIV} blueshift that is not seen here.
+The lack of a correlation between {\CIV} blueshift and $\Gamma$ is in agreement with the results of \citet{zappacosta_wissh_2020} who studied the sample of $z\sim2-4$ WISE/SDSS-selected Hyper-luminous quasars (WISSH). \hliii{However, they found a correlation between the 2--10\,keV X-ray luminosity and {\CIV} blueshift.
+In contrast, at $z>6$,} \citet{tortosa_hyperion_2024} \hliii{do observe a correlation in the HYPERION quasar sample between {\CIV} blueshift and $\Gamma$, but no significant relation with the 2--10\,keV luminosity.} We note that both papers define the blueshift as the shift of the peak of the line.
 As observed in Fig.~\ref{fig:aox_L2500}, the eRASS sub-sample in particular is biased against low X-ray luminosity sources.
 Appendix~\ref{app:mock_4} illustrates that, based on the relations in the literature between {\Lx} and $L_{2500}$, there may be a mild relationship between {\CIV} blueshifts/distances and {\Lx} that is lost when the eROSITA flux limits are applied. \hlii{Additionally, the lack of high-blueshift objects in our sample may reduce the observed trends if the X-ray properties only change at {\CIV} blueshifts $\gtrsim3000$\,{\kms}} \citep{shlentsova_x-ray_2026}.

 The Spearman and Pearson coefficients listed in Table~\ref{tab:spear_pears} indicate that there are no clear correlations between the X-ray parameters and the wind strength as traced by the {\CIV} emission line.
 However, as noted in Section~\ref{sec:xray_post}, using the parameters derived from fits to individual X-ray spectra can be problematic when dealing with relatively low-count observations.
 For this reason we further test the correlation using Hierarchical Bayesian Modelling, under the same assumptions as in Section~\ref{sec:xray_post}.
 We bin the \textit{eROSITA} sources based on their {\CIVdist} and {\CIV}~blueshift, creating subsamples of at least 200 spectra each.
 For these subsamples we infer the mean and standard deviation of the parent distributions of the spectral parameter, $\Gamma$ (pink squares and error bars in Fig.~\ref{fig:CIV_xray}).
 Based on this analysis there is no significant trend in the spectral parameters with either of the {\CIV} measures.